-AHI 283 (W) Renaissance & Baroque Art (3) This illustrated slide-lecture course dwells at length on the art of Europe during the Renaissance, Mannerist, Baroque, and Rococo periods.
+AHI 283 W: Renaissance & Baroque Art (3) This illustrated slide-lecture course dwells at length on the art of Europe during the Renaissance, Mannerist, Baroque, and Rococo periods.
 The art is evaluated in context of the culture, religious and social systems.

-AHI 285 (W) 19th & 20th Century Art (3) A slide-lecture survey of European and American art from 1800 to 1940.
+AHI 285 W: 19th & 20th Century Art (3) A slide-lecture survey of European and American art from 1800 to 1940.
 Art and artists are reviewed in relation to patronage, shifting social systems and settlement of North America.
+AHI 381 W: Contemporary Art Seminar (3) A course designed to develop a better understanding of recent trends in contemporary art movements with emphasis on American art since 1945 through an examination-exploration-discussion of painting, sculpture, and related art forms.